L. Ella Gant, Chair

 Robert B. Muirhead III

-A concentration in art consists of 11 courses: two courses in the Department of Art History, one of which must be pre-1900 or non-European; Art 104, Introduction to Drawing or Figure Drawing; Art 350, Junior Seminar; and seven additional (non-repeatable) art courses, one course in each of the following three areas:
+Beginning with the class of 2018, a concentration in art consists of 11 courses: two courses in the Department of Art History, one of which must be pre-1900 or non-European; Art 104 Introduction to Drawing or 160 Figure Drawing; and eight additional (non-repeatable) art courses, one course in each of the following three areas:

 1) Painting and Printmaking